19 Best SEO Tools SEO Professionals Actually Use

 17. Whitespark Local Citation Finder

-If local SEO is on your mind, you know one thing to be true: getting local citations can work in your favor.
-With this tool, you can discover where to list your website to boost local search rankings.
+If local SEO is on your mind, you know one thing is true: getting local citations can work in your favor.
+This tool lets you discover where to list your website to boost local search rankings.

 Raven offers a variety of SEO tools, including its popular website auditor.
-This is perfect for those times when you want to get a high level overview of your website.
+This is perfect for getting a high-level overview of your website.

 19. Bing Webmaster Tools

 Even though Google is the leader in the search engine space, Bing is a viable alternative that has the potential to drive serious traffic to your website.

 - Pages crawled

 - Crawl errors

 With approximately eight percent of search engine market share with < robust>6 billion monthly desktop searches, trailing only Google and Baidu, webmasters should focus some attention on obtaining traffic from Bing.

 These < vital>seventeen SEO tools can transform your marketing strategy quickly.
 If you’ve yet to use one or more of these tools, set the goal of doing so shortly.
 You won’t be disappointed with your decision!